trou/rsbkb/README.md

 symlinks, like `busybox`).
 This allows various operations on data to be chained easily like CyberChef but through pipes.

-It also includes various practical tools like `entropy` or a timestamp decoder.
+It also includes various practical tools like `entropy`, a binary `grep`, a timestamp decoder, etc.

 ## Quick start